allanah1/TreeClassifiers/README.md

 # TreeClassifiers
-Decision Trees, Random Forests, Bagging
+Decision Trees, Random Forests, Bagging from scratch using Gini, Entropy and Misclassification loss functions.
+Comparing trees of different depths and loss types.